kaisersoftapps/docs/docs/script-master/forge-bridge-front.md

 - `Modal`: The [Modal](https://developer.atlassian.com/platform/forge/apis-reference/ui-api-bridge/modal/) class enables your custom UI app to open a modal dialog.
 You can specify the resource that will be displayed within this modal.

+- `setHeight`: Our global function for all custom UI elements, such as panels, macros, and gadgets, assists in setting the required iframe size after all content has loaded.
+You can use it to set a static size, like `setHeight('320px');`, or dynamically adjust the size after content loads, like `setHeight(document.querySelector('#my-gadget-container').scrollHeight + 'px');`.

 :::note